 We are a small family farm, not a large commercial operation.
-I select my goats not only for conformation but for a hardiness and the ability to thrive on a simple routine.
 We absolutely love our goats and they are the backbone of our homestead, however we raise animals for a reason and not just for fun.
 My does provide our family with fresh milk that we drink and cook with as well as make cheese, soaps, lotion, cajeta, kefir, etc Buck kids are primarily raised for the freezer- a delicious and nutritious meat.

 The doe herd has a large open barn to allow air flow but still provide shelter from the weather.
-While they can be contained into a small yard around the barn, their gate is usually open allowing access to graze in a fenced section of woods.
-They have free choice grass hay, alfalfa pellets, and minerals all year long.
+While they can be contained into a small yard around the barn, their gate is usually open allowing them to roam and graze.
+They have free choice grass hay and minerals all year long.
+Does are fed alfalfa pellets.
 Milking does receive a dairy ration on the stand.

 I do not vaccinate for anything.